A Discretize-Then-Optimize Approach to PDE-Constrained Shape Optimization: Numerical Experiments

 We recall that some of the variants of the algorithm involve the Euclidean retractions \eqref{eq:euclideanRetraction}.
 In this case, mesh vertices move independently of each other and thus extra care needs to be taken regarding the trial step sizes in order to avoid degenerate meshes.
 We proceed as follows.
-When the Euclidean retraction is used, we deliberately fail the Armijo condition \eqref{eq:Armijo_condition} for the trial step size~$s$ as long as the distance a vertex would travel is relatively large compared to the heights of any of its incident triangles.
-More precisely, we fail the Armijo condition as long as
+When the Euclidean retraction is used, we consider the Armijo condition \eqref{eq:Armijo_condition} failed for the trial step size~$s$ as long as the distance a vertex would travel is relatively large compared to the heights of any of its incident triangles.
+More precisely, we treat the Armijo condition as failed as long as

 holds.
 Here $\euclideanriemanniannorm{d_{i^k_\ell}}[Q]$ denotes the Euclidean norm of the subvector of the negative gradient direction~$d$ pertaining to the $\ell$-th vertex of the $k$-th triangle, and $\height{Q}{\ell}$ is the corresponding height, see \eqref{eq:triangle_height}.
 (For the purpose of readability, we temporarily dropped the iteration index~$n$ here.)